mmatschiner/tutorials/bayesian_species_tree_inference/README.md

 * If you display the "posterior" instead of the node ages as the node labels in both trees, you'll see that generally the support values are higher when based on concatenation. **Question 5:** Given these differences, which phylogeny do you consider more reliable? [(see answer)](#q5)

 * To visualize the variation among the gene trees, we'll also generate maximum-clade-credibility summary trees for each of the twelve gene trees.
 We could do so again using the GUI verson of TreeAnnotator, but it will be faster to do so with the command-line version of the program instead.
-If your BEAST2 installation should be located in `/Applications/Beast/2.5.0`, you should be able to use the following command to run TreeAnnotator for all gene trees; if not, you will have to adjust the path given in this command:
+If your BEAST2 installation is located in `/Applications/Beast/2.5.2`, you should be able to use the following command to run TreeAnnotator for all gene trees; if not, you will have to adjust the path given in this command:

 		for i in starbeast_ENSDARG*.trees
 		do
-			/Applications/Beast/2.5.0/bin/treeannotator -burnin 10 -heights mean ${i} ${i%.trees}.tre
+			/Applications/Beast/2.5.2/bin/treeannotator -burnin 10 -heights mean ${i} ${i%.trees}.tre
 		done

 * You should then have twelve summary-tree files ending in `.tre`.
 To see if this is the case, you could do a quick check with